AdobeDocs/workfront.it-IT/help/quicksilver/maestro/records/edit-records.md

    Oppure

-   Fare clic all&#39;interno di un campo modificabile nella pagina Dettagli per modificare le informazioni.
+   Fare clic all&#39;interno di un campo modificabile nella pagina del record per modificare le informazioni.

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->